Worried about ruining your horse because you don't think you know enough or you're not a good enough rider?

 Someone who has the same philosophy and values as you when it comes to horses.

-Sometimes all you need to get a big shift is to make a subtle change.
+Sometimes all you need to get a big shift is to make a small change.

 The next time someone offers you some horsemanship or horse riding advice, ask these 3 questions: